SemSmit/SimonGame/README.md

 # Simon Game

 In this project I tested my interactive front-end skills to build a SIMON game.

-In this game the goal is to mimic the actions of the computer, until round 20.
+In this game the goal is to mimic the actions of the computer by clicking the same color(s) as the computer, until round 20.
 It is pretty challenging, but that's the fun of the game.

 ## UX